IBM-Bluemix-Docs/mass-data-migration/manage-request.md

 5. Read the {{site.data.keyword.mdms_short}} service agreement, and then select the **{{site.data.keyword.mdms_short}} Services Agreement** check box.
 6. Click **Submit order** to complete your request.

+After you submit the request, you receive an e-mail to confirm your order.
+Orders that are submitted during normal business hours are approved `the following business day`, and then shipped overnight to the specified location.

 ## Tracking your request
+{: #track-request}

+`TBU`

+### Estimated shipping and delivery
 {: #track-request}

 `TBU`